Regiment (United States Army): Infantry Regiment

 Before the war, the ten original infantry regiments of the Regular Army (1st through 10th) were all authorized ten companies and a regimental staff consisting of a colonel, lieutenant colonel, two majors, an adjutant, quartermaster, quartermaster sergeant, sergeant major, a principal or chief musician and two musicians.
 This gave them an authorized aggregate strength of up to 878 soldiers.

 After the war started, nine new infantry regiments (11th through 19th) were created in 1861 but organized differently from the "old" regiments.
 Each "new" regiment was authorized a colonel and lieutenant colonel and between two and three battalions, with a battalion to consist of eight companies each and its own staff.
-The regimental staff included an adjutant, quartermaster/commissary, drum major, two principal musicians and a band of twenty-four musicians.
+The regimental staff included an adjutant, quartermaster/commissary, drum major, two principal musicians, and a regimental band of twenty-four musicians.
 Supposing a full three-battalion regiment, the aggregate strength would be between 2,020 and 2,452 depending on the size of the battalions.

-Volunteer regiments were authorized ten companies with a colonel, lieutenant colonel, major, adjutant, quartermaster, surgeon, assistant surgeon, chaplain, sergeant major, quartermaster sergeant, commissary sergeant, hospital steward, two principal musicians and twenty-four musicians for a band.
-The regimental musicians were later removed and a second assistant surgeon added.
-With full-strength companies a Volunteer regiment had an aggregate strength of 1,046 soldiers.
+Volunteer regiments were authorized ten companies with a colonel, lieutenant colonel, major, adjutant, quartermaster, surgeon, assistant surgeon, chaplain, sergeant major, quartermaster sergeant, commissary sergeant, hospital steward, two principal musicians, and a regimental band of twenty-four musicians.
+With full-strength companies, a Volunteer regiment had an aggregate strength of 1,046 soldiers.
+The regimental band was later removed and a second assistant surgeon added.

 The regimental color guard, charged with protecting the regimental colors, was to consist of a sergeant and eight corporals chosen by the colonel.
 Positioned in the center of the regiment when deployed in line for battle, it was considered a great honor to be picked for the color guard.
 The regiment's colors had great significance as it embodied the regiment's history and accomplishments.
 Many had also been constructed and presented to the regiment by their local community's women and so represented their homes.
 As it was the most visible marker of a regiment's position, the color guard was also a dangerous position as the enemy would direct their fire at it.